syncfusion-content/flutter-docs/Flutter/DateRangePicker/date-restrictions.md

 {% endhighlight %}
 {% endtabs %}

-## selectableDayPredicate
+## SelectableDayPredicate
 [selectableDayPredicate]() callback allows certain days for selection.
-Only the days that `selectableDayPredicate` returns true for will be selectable in date range picker.
+Only the days that `selectableDayPredicate` returns `true` will be selectable in date range picker.

 {% tabs %}
 {% highlight Dart %}